-When the war broke out the United States abandoned Indian Territory sending its troops to war against the Confederate forces.
+When the war broke out, the United States abandoned Indian Territory, sending its troops to war against the Confederate forces.
 The Creek Indians were torn as to which side to support.
-Many of them believed that they should move north into Kansas where they could seek protection.
-However, when they gathered up their families and possessions they were attacked by a force of Texas Cavalry and Confederate Indians.
-The Battle of Round Mountain was fought northwest of Tulsa where the Cimarron River flows into the Arkansas River.
-Two other battles were fought north of Tulsa including the Chustenahlah and Chursto-Talasah.
+Many believed they should move north to Kansas, where they could seek protection.
+However, when they gathered their families and possessions, a force of Texas Cavalry and Confederate Indians attacked them.
+The Battle of Round Mountain was fought northwest of Tulsa, where the Cimarron River flows into the Arkansas River.
+Two other battles were fought north of Tulsa, including the Chustenahlah and Chursto-Talasah.
 The surviving Union Indians moved into Kansas near the Fort Scott area.

-Eventually the Creek Indians enlisted 1,575 men in the Confederate armies and 1,675 men in the Union forces.
+Eventually, the Creek Indians enlisted 1,575 men in the Confederate armies and 1,675 men in the Union forces.
 After the end of the Civil War, the Creek Indians returned to their homes in the Tulsa area.
 A United States census taken in 1867 showed that the Tulsa area had a population of 264 Creek.

-Attempting to tame the wild frontier, President Grant appointed Judge Isaac Parker to rule over the federal district court for the Western District of Arkansas, in Fort Smith.
-This district had jurisdiction over the Indian Territory, and when Parker’s tenure began in 1875 he quickly enforced the law against the many criminals who had taken over Oklahoma.
-Before long, his efforts would earn him the nick-name of “The Hanging Judge,” as order was restored to the area.
+Attempting to tame the wild frontier, President Grant appointed Judge Isaac Parker to rule over the federal district court for the Western District of Arkansas in Fort Smith.
+This district had jurisdiction over the Indian Territory, and when Parker’s tenure began in 1875, he quickly enforced the law against the many criminals who had taken over Oklahoma.
+Before long, his efforts would earn him the nickname of “The Hanging Judge” as order was restored to the area.

-In the fall of 1878, the Post Office Department extended its service from Fort Smith, Arkansas to the Sac and Fox agency in Indian Territory, where a post office was located inside the Perryman Ranch.
+In the fall of 1878, the Post Office Department extended its service from Fort Smith, Arkansas, to the Sac and Fox agency in Indian Territory, where a post office was located inside the Perryman Ranch.

 Another post office was officially established on March 25, 1879, near what would later become 41st Street and Trenton Avenue in Tulsa.
 Josiah Perryman became the first postmaster to the town’s 200 residents.